 The Panasonic G90 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The E-500 writes its imaging data to Compact Flash or xD Picture cards, while the G90 uses SDXC cards.
 The E-500 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the G90 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Evolt E-500 and Panasonic Lumix DC-G90 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G90 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-500 does not offer wifi capability.
+In contrast, the E-500 does not provide wifi capability.

 So what conclusions can be drawn?
 Is the Olympus E-500 better than the Panasonic G90 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Olympus Evolt E-500: